 It is an established fact in the Nigeria's Niger Delta, that oil producing communities usually permanently lose their arable lands to the compulsory acquisition by oil companies through oil exploration, construction of a welter of pipelines across their territory, thus, rendering vast area of ancestral land and farm lands permanently inaccessible to them, coupled with pollution, environmental hazards and the devastation of socio-economic life and culture of the people.
-Also, the activity of oil companies and the nature of its operation rendered vast areas of community lands inhabitable, uncultivable, infertile and dangerous to the lives of the people of communities in Delta State.
+Also, the activity of oil companies and the nature of its operation rendered vast areas of communities in Delta State.
 In the absence to the right of the people to manage and control the exploitation of the resources in their lands, the only relief available for the people is monetary compensation.